 3. Add chicken broth and bay leaf, stir to combine.
 Place lid on top and press Manual and cook for 10 minutes.
 Release steam with towel and remove lid.
 Using an immersion blender – puree soup until creamy (you can puree in blender in batches too).
 Add cream and stir.

-4. Add salt if necessary and ladle into bowls.
+4. Add more salt to taste, if necessary – ladle into bowls.
 Top with Pepitas, Enjoy!